Cogent Family Healthcare

 If you have risk factors for heart disease related to high cholesterol levels, you can receive advanced lipid testing at Cogent Family Healthcare.
-At their Mountain View, California, office, Stephen Sims, MD, and the medical staff offer on-site testing to accurately measure your cholesterol levels and evaluate your risk for long-term health complications from a heart attack or stroke.
+At their Mountain View, California, office, Stephen Sims, MD, and the medical staff offer testing to accurately measure your cholesterol levels and evaluate your risk for long-term health complications from a heart attack or stroke.
 To learn more about the diagnostic benefits of advanced lipid testing, call Cogent Family Healthcare today or request a consultation online now.

 Lipids are the fats in your blood that combine with proteins to form lipoproteins.
 These lipoproteins, also known as cholesterol, are important for making the energy your body needs to function.

 High-density lipoproteins (HDL) are often known as good cholesterol because they travel through the blood and pick up excess cholesterol to be eliminated from the body.

 Low-density lipoproteins (LDL) are the so-called bad cholesterol because they can build up in the arteries and increase risk factors for a stroke or heart attack.

 To evaluate the levels of lipoproteins in your blood, the staff at Cogent Family Healthcare offers advanced lipid testing in-office to determine your risk factors for heart disease.

 Advanced lipid testing is an in-depth assessment of your cholesterol levels.
 The medical team at Cogent Family Healthcare use this type of testing to improve results of your treatment for high cholesterol.

 Standard cholesterol tests are still used to evaluate cholesterol, but they may not be as effective in determining health risks related to high cholesterol, like heart attacks and strokes.
 This is because some people may not have a lot of LDL cholesterol but do have an excess of LDL particles that can eventually lead to plaque buildup and blockages in the arteries.